 This course will emphasize narrative, expository, and functional writing.
 In addition, students are introduced to the persuasive essay.
+Students will study universal themes in world and multi-cultural literature with an emphasis on critical reading skills.
 Students will be expected to complete assignments in speaking/listening and viewing/presenting.